natanielf/gester/README.md

 - Preserves `FileModifyDate` EXIF tag
 - Configurable destination subdirectory formatting
 - Checks for file parity after copying each file to ensure the copy was successful
+- Skips files that already exist in the destination directory

 # Required Software